BERKELEY CONNECT in ENGLISH

 Jesse Cordes Selbin is a PhD candidate in English.
 She attended college at the University of Texas at Austin and looks forward to discussing the opportunities, resources, and challenges of the public university experience with Berkeley Connect students.
 Before moving to California for graduate school, Jesse worked in the archives of the Harry Ransom Humanities Research Center, and she remains excited about the world of archives, libraries, and museums.
 Jesse is currently completing a dissertation that explores how mass audiences of nineteenth-century Britain were taught to read and practice literary criticism as a public art.

-small group meetings: Introductions and Reintroductions
+small group meetings: Introductions

 one-on-one meeting with your mentor

-small group meetings: Planning the Semester
+small group meetings: Orienteering for the Semester

-small group meetings: Literature and Film
+small group meetings: Reading Near and Far

 one-on-one meeting with your mentor

-small group meetings: Wild Card
+small group meetings: Developing Connections

 To find sections in the upcoming semester, search the Schedule of Classes for English 98BC (for first-year and sophomores) or 198BC (for juniors and seniors).